 Your website has a new URL /shop/fandb which will route them to a menu based experience where they can easily browse and add items to their cart.

-This page is designed to auto-load any public categories you have for commerce.
-So if you're looking to filter out categories, then send in ?category_above=1234 where 1234 is the parent category.
+This page is designed to auto-load any public categories you have set with the category group: fandb.
+If you're looking to filter out categories from the default, then you can send in ?category_above=1234 where 1234 is the parent category or ?category_no=1234 where 1234 is the direct category you want to see.

 Keep in mind they will be stuck in the F&B experience until they complete an order or go to /shop to reset.